saumya2thetatechnolabs/Network-Interceptor/README.md

 }
 ```

-## Usage
+## Implementation

-Usage in MainActivity.
+Register sensor listener in you Root activity which stays alive for almost the entire lifecycle of app.
-> This can also be done on Application lifecycle.
-Just register it once the app is created and unregister it when it terminates
+> A better way to handle all the network traces is to register sensor listener on Application lifecycle.

 ```kotlin
 import com.thetatechnolabs.networkinterceptor.gesture.GestureUtils.registerSensorListener